vasilakisfil/rails5_api_tutorial/README.md

 case it's the `sessions` endpoint) which sends back a token.
 This token is user's proof of who she is.
 In each API request, rails finds the user based on the token sent.
-If no user found with the received token the API should return a 401 error.
+If no user found with the received token, or no token is sent, the API should return a 401 (Unauthorized) error.

 Let's add the token to the user.